Optimized Quantum Networks: Setting

 \textit{Adjacency matrix.} In analogy to graph theory \cite{GraphTheory}, the adjacency matrix $A$ is a $n \times n$ symmetric matrix where each element

 indicates whether nodes $i$ and $j$ are connected by an edge.
 In our case we denote $A_{i,j}={1}$ if nodes $i$ and $j$ are connected in any target configuration, independently of which one.

-\textit{Simultaneous matrix.} We introduce the simultaneous matrix $S$ as a weighted adjacency matrix where each element $S_{i,j}$ indicates how simultaneous, together with other links in the same request, is the connection $S_{i,j}$.
-In order to build this matrix, one takes each target configuration ${q} \in \{1,...,m \}$, where $m$ is the total number of configurations, and assign to every nonzero edge $s^{q}_{i,j}>0$ a new value or weight corresponding to $s^{q}_{i,j}=\sum_{i,j}A_{i,j}^{q}$.
+\textit{Simultaneous matrix.--} We introduce the simultaneous matrix $S$ as a weighted adjacency matrix where each element $S_{i,j}$ indicates how simultaneous, together with other links in the same request, is the connection $S_{i,j}$.
+In order to build this matrix, one takes each target configuration ${q} \in \{1,...,m \}$, where $m$ is the total number of configurations, and assign to every nonzero edge $s^{q}_{i,j}>0$ a new value or weight corresponding to $s^{q}_{i,j}=\sum_{l,r}A_{l,r}^{q}$, i.e. the number of edges within the $q$ configuration.
 Finally, all the target configurations are considered to assign a value

 to each element of the simultaneous matrix.